-provided, however, that a Subordinate Note Principal Trigger will not have occurred if TERI is continuing to pay claims on defaulted trust student loans that have met TERI's due diligence requirements and TERI is solvent.
+provided, however, that a Subordinate Note Principal Trigger will not have occurred if TERI is solvent and is continuing to purchase defaulted student loans with respect to which TERI has become obligated to purchase under the terms of the relevant guaranty agreement.

-A Note Parity Trigger will occur on any distribution date on and after the Stepdown Date if (a) the sum of the pool balance plus amounts on deposit in the reserve account (excluding amounts on deposit in the TERI pledge fund) at the end of the preceding collection period is less than (b) 101% of the outstanding principal balance of the offered notes after payments on that distribution date.
+A Note Parity Trigger will occur on any distribution date on and after the Stepdown Date if (a) the sum of the pool balance plus amounts on deposit in the reserve account (excluding amounts on deposit in the TERI pledge fund) at the end of the preceding collection period is less than (b) 101% of the outstanding principal balance of the offered notes and any amounts drawn on the liquidity note after payments on that distribution date.